Sitecore/Helix.Docs/helix/principles/sitecore-items/deploying.rst

 if you version and maintain modules separately in the development process, your entire implementation should be integrated and deployed in a single versioned process (See :doc:`/devops/integration/index`).

-.. admonition:: Habitat Example

-    Given the nature of the Habitat example site, all Content and Definition Items are versioned and managed in the development process and integrated and deployed as a single package.
-This is not possible in a real life scenario where content items are managed in production.

-    Tools such as `Team Development for Sitecore`_ can help automate and secure the deployment of all Sitecore items – even Content items – through the environments.

-.. _Team Development for Sitecore: http://www.teamdevelopmentforsitecore.com/